Application of Functional Neurology And Chiropractic In A Post-Stroke Patient Rehabilitation: A Retrospective Case Study

 Clinical Presentation: A Caucasian male, age 67, presented one year after having two strokes within two days (and a history of 3 other strokes within the ten years prior).
 He suffered from decreased functional capacity related to decreased sensation and motor control of both hands as well as mild dysarthria and decreased right arm swing.

-Conclusions: Chiropractic care and Functional Neurology are shown in the treatment of a post stroke patient.
-The patient saw improvements in motoric function and sensation of both hands, improved motoric function of the mouth and tongue, improved right arm swing amplitude.
+Conclusions: Chiropractic care and Functional Neurology are shown in the treatment of a post-stroke patient.
+The patient saw improvements in motoric function and sensation of both hands, improved the motoric function of the mouth and tongue, improved right arm swing amplitude.